Modular proximal optimization for multidimensional total-variation regularization

 \subsection{TV-Lp: Proximity for $\tvell_p^{1D}$}

-For TV-$L_p$ proximity (for $1 < p < \infty$) the dual~(\ref{eq:3}) problem becomes
+For TV-$L_p$ proximity (for $1 < p < \infty$) the dual problem becomes

 where $q = 1 / (1 - 1/p)$.
-Problem~\eqref{eqTVpdual} is not particularly amenable to the Newton-type approaches taken above, as neither PN, nor MSN-type methods can be applied easily.
-It is somewhat amenable to a gradient-projection (GP) strategy, for which the same update rule as in~\eqref{eq:gp} applies, but unlike the $q=2$ case, the projection step here is much more involved.
-Thus, to complement GP, we also propose an alternative strategy using the projection-free Frank-Wolfe (FW) method.
+Problem~\eqref{eqTVpdual} is not particularly amenable to Newton-type approaches, as neither PN (Appendix \ref{app:projNewton}), nor MSN-type methods (\S\ref{sec:tvl2}) can be applied easily.
+It is partially amenable to gradient-projection (GP), for which the same update rule as in~\eqref{eq:gp} applies, but unlike the $q=2$ case, the projection step here is much more involved.
+Thus, to complement GP, we may favor the projection-free Frank-Wolfe (FW) method.
 As expected, the overall best performing approach is actually a hybrid of GP and FW.
-Let us thus present details of both below.
+We summarize both choices below.